DOWN EAST COMMUNITY HOSPITAL

 This Notice describes how medical information about you may be used and disclosed and how you can get access to this information.

 Please review it carefully.

-Under State and Federal law, Down East Community Hospital (“DECH”) is required to protect and maintain your health information and keep it confidential, to provide this Notice about our legal duties and privacy practices regarding protected health information, to notify affected patients following a breach of unsecured protected health information and to abide by the terms of the Notice in effect.
+Under State and Federal law, Down East Community Hospital (“DECH”) and Calais Community Hospital (“CCH”) are required to protect and maintain your health information and keep it confidential, to provide this Notice about our legal duties and privacy practices regarding protected health information, to notify affected patients following a breach of unsecured protected health information and to abide by the terms of the Notice in effect.

 Who Must Comply with this Notice

 This Notice applies to DECH/CCH, its departments, units, all employees, staff and other hospital personnel.
 This notice applies to volunteers whom we allow to help you while you are at the hospital.
 It also applies to all health care professionals authorized to enter information in your medical record.

 Protected Health Information

 We create records of the care and service you receive at DECH/CCH.
 These records contain your protected health information which is needed to provide you with quality care and comply with certain legal requirements.
 “Protected health information” or “PHI” is individually identifiable health information about you, including demographic information collected from you, that is created or received by DECH/CCH and that relates to (i) your past, present, or future physical or mental health or condition, (ii) the provision of health care to you, or (iii) the past, present or future payment of your health care.
 PHI also includes any health information and records provided to DECH/CCH by other health care providers and facilities that have provided care to you or are involved in your care.

 How We May Use Your Protected Health Information

 We use your PHI for treatment, to obtain payment, and for health care operations, including administrative purposes and evaluation of the quality of care you receive, without your authorization.
 For example: